Investigamer/mtg-art-downloader/README.md

 - Make a copy of this google sheet document on your account: https://docs.google.com/spreadsheets/d/1Gss4pwJZL_WzjNVFx6uDAviu1gpJdfN1fQUHbwNJl2o/edit?usp=sharing (optional)

 # How to use with a Decklist
-- Paste a decklist into the decklist.txt file in the working directory of MTG Art Downloader
+- Paste a decklist into the cards.txt file in the working directory of MTG Art Downloader
 - Execute Run.bat, choose option 2.
 That's pretty much it.

 # How to use with Google Sheet Script